top of page

 When the brahmana entered his personal apartment in the palace, he saw that it was not an apartment but the residence of the king of heaven.
 The palace was surrounded by many columns of jewels.
 The couches and the bedsteads were made of ivory and bedecked with gold and jewels, and the bedding was as white as the foam of milk and as soft as a lotus.
 There were many whisks hanging from golden rods, and many golden thrones with sitting cushions as soft as lotus flowers.
 In various places there were velvet and silken canopies with laces of pearls hanging all around.
 The structure of the building stood on excellent transparent marble, with engravings made of emerald stones.
 All the women in the palace carried lamps made of valuable jewels.
 The flames and the jewels combined to produce a wonderfully brilliant light.
 When the brahmana saw his position suddenly changed to one of opulence, and when he could not determine the cause for such a sudden change, he began to consider very gravely how it had happened.

 He thus began to think, "From the beginning of my life I have been extremely poverty-stricken, so what could be the cause of such great and sudden opulence?
-I do not find any cause other than the all-merciful glance of my friend Lord Krsna, the chief of the Yadu dynasty.
-Certainly these are gifts of Lord Krsna's causeless mercy.
+I do not find any cause other than the all-merciful glance of my friend Lord Krishna, the chief of the Yadu dynasty.
+Certainly these are gifts of Lord Krishna's causeless mercy.
 The Lord is self-sufficient, the husband of the goddess of fortune, and thus He is always full with six opulences.
 He can understand the mind of His devotee, and He sumptuously fulfills the devotee's desires.
-All these are acts of my friend Lord Krsna.
-My beautiful dark friend Krsna is far more liberal than the cloud, which can fill the great ocean with water.
+All these are acts of my friend Lord Krishna.
+My beautiful dark friend Krishna is far more liberal than the cloud, which can fill the great ocean with water.
 Without disturbing the cultivator with rain during the day, the cloud brings liberal rain at night just to satisfy him.
 And yet when the cultivator wakes up in the morning, he thinks that it has not rained enough.
-Similarly, the Lord fulfills the desire of everyone according to his position, yet one who is not in Krsna consciousness considers all the gifts of the Lord to be less than his desire.
+Similarly, the Lord fulfills the desire of everyone according to his position, yet one who is not in Krishna consciousness considers all the gifts of the Lord to be less than his desire.
 On the other hand, when the Lord receives a little thing in love and affection from His devotee, He considers it a great and valuable gift.
 I am a vivid example of this: I simply offered Him a morsel of chipped rice, and in exchange He has given me opulences greater than those of the king of heaven."

 What the devotee actually offers the Lord is not needed by the Lord, for He is self-sufficient.
 If the devotee offers something to the Lord, it acts for his own interest because whatever a devotee offers the Lord comes back in a quantity a million times greater than what was offered.
 One does not become a loser by giving to the Lord; one becomes a gainer by millions of times.

-The brahmana, feeling great obligation to Krsna, thought, "I pray to have the friendship of Lord Krsna and to engage in His service, and to surrender fully unto Him in love and affection, life after life.
+The brahmana, feeling great obligation to Krishna, thought, "I pray to have the friendship of Lord Krishna and to engage in His service, and to surrender fully unto Him in love and affection, life after life.
 I do not want any opulence.
 I only desire not to forget His service.
 I simply wish to be associated with His pure devotees.
 May my mind and activities be always engaged in His service.
-The unborn Supreme Personality of Godhead, Krsna, knows that many great personalities have fallen from their positions because of extravagant opulence.
+The unborn Supreme Personality of Godhead, Krishna, knows that many great personalities have fallen from their positions because of extravagant opulence.
 Therefore, even when His devotee asks for some opulence from Him, the Lord sometimes does not give it.
 He is very cautious about His devotees.
 Because a devotee in an immature position of devotional service may, if offered great opulence, fall from his position due to being in the material world, the Lord does not offer opulence to him.
 This is another manifestation of the causeless mercy of the Lord upon His devotee.
 His first interest is that the devotee not fall.
 He is exactly like a well-wishing father who does not give much wealth into the hand of his immature son, but who, when the son is grown up and knows how to spend money, gives him the whole treasury house."

 The learned brahmana thus concluded that whatever opulences he had received from the Lord should be used not for his extravagant sense gratification but for the service of the Lord.
 The brahmana accepted his newly acquired opulence, but he did so in a spirit of renunciation, remaining unattached to sense gratification, and thus he lived very peacefully with his wife, enjoying all the facilities of opulence as the prasadam of the Lord.
 He enjoyed varieties of food by offering it to the Lord and then taking it as prasadam.
 Similarly, if by the grace of the Lord we get such opulences as material wealth, fame, power, education and beauty, it is our duty to consider that they are all gifts of the Lord and must be used for His service, not for our sense enjoyment.
-The learned brahmana remained in that position, and thus his love and affection for Lord Krsna increased day after day; it did not deteriorate due to great opulence.
+The learned brahmana remained in that position, and thus his love and affection for Lord Krishna increased day after day; it did not deteriorate due to great opulence.
 Material opulence can be the cause of degradation and also the cause of elevation, according to the purposes for which it is used.
 If opulence is used for sense gratification it is the cause of degradation, and if used for the service of the Lord it is the cause of elevation.

 Recent Posts